George Washington Carver

 Carver's successes with planting legumes of course led to his encouraging Southern farmers to turn to these crops.
 This became even more urgent with the devastation in the early 20th century of the cotton crop due to the boll weevil.
 But if Southern farmers were to be convinced to grow crops other than cotton (or other traditional staples such as tobacco and rice), there had to be a market for peas, sweet potatoes, soybeans, and the like.
 This need pushed Carver into the laboratory to work on finding alternative uses for these products.
-From sweet potatoes, for example, came a raft of new products: flours, starches, sugar, a faux coconut, vinegar, synthetic ginger, chocolate and such non-foods as stains, dyes, paints, writing ink, etc.
+From sweet potatoes, for example, came a raft of new products: flours, starches, sugar, a faux coconut, vinegar, synthetic ginger, and chocolate as well as non-foods such as stains, dyes, paints, and writing ink.

 Out of this frustration came the idea that if farmers would not or could not come to a school, then the school should go to them.
 Already, agriculturalists in Europe were experimenting with movable schools.
 In 1904 Iowa State organized "Seed Corn Gospel Trains," which carried lecturers and demonstration materials to farmers gathered at railroad stations.
 That same year Washington suggested that Carver outfit a wagon as a "traveling agricultural school."19 Carver called the idea "most excellent" and funding to equip and operate such a wagon was obtained from New York banker and philanthropist Morris K. Jessup, hence the name of the wagon, and from the John F. Slater Fund.